MINNESOTA SOUTH AREA

 twin city metro area and one Assembly is hosted by a district

 within that area.
-The Minneapolis and St. Paul metro areas will
+The Minneapolis and St. Paul metro areas are

 The Minnesota South Area will have the following elected officers: